digital environment that displays a real airplane and its replica or virtual twin where tests can be performed before applying them in reality

 Data visualization

-A digital twin is a virtual replica of a physical object, system, or process that simulates its behavior in real time through data.
-This technology allows monitoring, analyzing, and improving the performance of the replicated object using accurate simulations and data obtained from the device or system in operation.
+A digital twin is a virtual replica of a physical object, system, or process that simulates its behavior in real time using data.
+This technology enables monitoring, visual analytics, and performance optimization of the replicated element through accurate simulations and data gathered from the real system in operation.

 Digital Twin vs. Metaverse: Are They the Same?